VictorCombat/VictorCombat/README.md

 ## :page_with_curl: About me

-I'm a French student in my first year of master's degree in computer science at the University Claude Bernard Lyon 1.
+I'm a French student in my first year of master's degree in computer science at the [Claude Bernard University Lyon 1](https://www.univ-lyon1.fr/).
 My goal is to specialize, in my second year, in computer graphics.
 I'm interested in many things : mobile development, computer graphics, blockchains ...

 ## :bulb: What I'm currently working on